TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/AdvancedRoutingConfiguration.rst

     :file:`config.yaml` site configuration file (located in
     :file:`config/sites/<yoursite>/config.yaml`).

-Enhancers and aspects are an important concept in TYPO3 and they are used to map GET parameters to routes.
+Route enhancers and aspects are an important concept in TYPO3 and they are used to map GET parameters to routes.

-An :ref:`enhancer <routing-advanced-routing-configuration-enhancers>` creates variations of a specific page-based route for a specific purpose (e.g. an :ref:`Extbase <extbase>` plugin) and "enhances" an existing route path, which can contain flexible values, so-called "placeholders".
+A :ref:`route enhancer <routing-advanced-routing-configuration-enhancers>` creates variations of a specific page-based route for a specific purpose (e.g. an :ref:`Extbase <extbase>` plugin) and "enhances" an existing route path, which can contain flexible values, so-called "placeholders".